Triggering tasks from Supabase database webhooks

 public

-and select the edge function you have created: database-webhook
+and select the Edge Function you have created: video-processing-handler

 and the value Bearer <your-api-key>